yellowdog/python-examples/README.md

 To suppress all output except for the JSON itself, add the `--quiet` (`-q`) command line option.

-The JSON dry-run output could itself be used by `yd-provision`, if captured in a file, e.g.:
+The JSON dry-run output could itself be used by `yd-provision`, if captured in a file, for example:

 ```shell
 yd-provision --dry-run -q > my_worker_pool.json
 yd-provision my_worker_pool.json
 ```

-# Creating, Updating and Removing Resources
+## Creating, Updating and Removing Resources

 The commands **yd-create** and **yd-remove** allow the creation, update and removal of the following YellowDog resources: